associative-connection/associative-connection.github.io/content/uk/posts/frankensteins-army-2013.md

 # refer to categories
 tags: ["art-house", "science fiction", "folklore", "madness", "necro fetishism", "militarism", "humanism", "posthumanism", "zombie"]
 # seires
-series: ["Mary Shelley: Mother of Biopunk", "Horrors that are referenced"]
+series: ["Mary Shelley: Mother of Biopunk", "Horrors that are referenced", "Horror about world wars"]
 # Top image for the post
 image: "/uk/images/posts/frankensteins-army-2013/cover.jpg"
 # Hide from home and other main page